The U.S. Airline Industry Remains Fiercely Competitive

-The U.S. airline industry has settled into different business models to provide customers with maximum choice:
+The U.S. airline industry reflects different business models to provide customers with maximum choice:

 In addition, over the next five years, we are investing $12 billion in new terminals and improved airport facilities across the country.
 Delta also is investing hundreds of millions in new technology to make the travel experience more convenient and transparent than ever before.
 We also continue to invest in our already-unmatched reliability.
 For example, In 2018, Delta operated a record 243 days with zero cancelled mainline flights, (other than weather other factors outside Delta’s control).
-Combined with our Delta Connection partners, we had 135 “brand perfect” days—days without a single cancellation across the entire system including Delta Connection flights.
+Combined with our Delta Connection partners, we had 135 “brand perfect” days—days without a single cancellation across the entire system.

 FOR OUR EMPLOYEES: Delta’s employee profit sharing program is unrivaled in the world.
 In the past six years, we’ve shared more than $1 billion per year with our employees, totaling more than $6 billion—a record no other company has matched.
 Total annual employee compensation has increased an amazing 80 percent since 2008.

 FOR OUR FUTURE: We’ve placed the airline on the best financial footing possible by paying off more than $10 billion in debt in the past decade and investing nearly $9 billion in our pension fund, steps that ensure Delta’s long-term financial health.